embark-framework/embark-nim-compiler/README.md

 - `setupBlockchainOptions`: boolean that when set to `true`, will change the blockchain config for you.
 If you set this to `false`, you need to set the blockchain config yourself so that it supports eWasm
 - `libHeraPath`: string path to the file `libHera.so` that is used to have Geth use Hera as a VM.
 Not needed if `setupBlockchainOptions` is `false`

+Since you need to have Geth+Hera installed, make sure that the built Geth is in your Path or change `ethereumClientBin` in you blockchain config to point to the Geth executable (absolute path).

+### Temporary endpoint

+You can use our temporary endpoint available at `http://159.65.52.177:8545/`.
+This endpoint connects to an eWasm testnet node, but we'll probably shut down at some point, so don't rely on it for production.

 ## Requirements